apache/inlong-website/docs/data_node/load_node/iceberg.md

 We’ve created a separate `flink-runtime` module in iceberg project to generate a bundled jar, which could be loaded by flink SQL client directly.

-If we want to build the `flink-runtime` bundled jar manually, please just build the `iceberg` project and it will generate the jar under `<iceberg-root-dir>/flink-runtime/build/libs`.
-Of course, we could also download the `flink-runtime` jar from the [apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).
+If we want to build the `flink-runtime` bundled jar manually, please just build the `inlong` project and it will generate the jar under `<inlong-root-dir>/inlong-sort/sort-connectors/iceberg/target`.

 By default, iceberg has included hadoop jars for hadoop catalog.
 If we want to use hive catalog, we will need to load the hive jars when opening the flink sql client.
 Fortunately, inlong auto package a bundled hive jar into iceberg.
 So we could open the sql client as the following: